thephpleague/commonmark/README.md

  - [RIPS Technologies](https://www.ripstech.com/) for supporting this project with a complimentary [RIPS SaaS](https://www.ripstech.com/product/) license
  - [JetBrains](https://www.jetbrains.com/) for supporting this project with complimentary [PhpStorm](https://www.jetbrains.com/phpstorm/) licenses

 Are you interested in sponsoring development of this project?
-[Make a pledge](https://www.patreon.com/join/colinodell) of $10 or more and we'll include your name [on our website](https://commonmark.thephpleague.com/#sponsors)!
+See <https://www.colinodell.com/sponsor> for a list of ways to contribute.

 ## 📄 License